-Tether means to restrain an animal by rope, chain, or a similar material attached to a collar or harness so that an animal is fastened to a fixed object or other device so as to limit its range of movement. running line, pulley system, or trolley.
+Tether means to restrain an animal by rope, chain, or a similar material attached to a collar or harness so that an animal is fastened to a running line, pulley system, or trolley.

 Tied means to improperly restrain an animal by means of securing the animal to a fixed point.